-But before the actual race began, all of that had already been overcome, and the reigning World Champion was back to his old self.
+But before the actual race begins, all of that had already been overcome, and the reigning World Champion is back to his old self.

 "I knew I was okay, so I systematically got my confidence back in the car.
 Gradually I increased the speed, until I regained maximum control of the vehicle".

 The interview with the World Champion focuses more on Lauda's human aspects than on the strictly sporting ones, to the point that he is asked if his cliché of a hard and insensitive man is not actually a mean of self-defense against hostility or displeasure that might come from the people he meets.
 The Austrian driver answers yes, and takes the cue from this question to bring an example that allowed him to stigmatize what happened at the press conference a week earlier near Salzburg, when he announced that he was ready to go back in, in the race.